 4.)
 The Beach/Summertime.
-Marc and I both spent most of our childhood summers at the beach.
-Marc on Long Island, NY, and me on Long Beach Island, NJ.
-This summer, the closest we came to a shoreline was Normandy, and it was definitely not warm enough for a dip.
+I spent most of my childhood summers at the beach on Long Beach Island, NJ.
+This summer, the closest I came to a shoreline was Normandy, and it was definitely not warm enough for a dip.
 Same goes for Jumeirah Beach in Dubai in September, where it was about 100F at 7am.
-We won't be making that mistake again, so have decided to return during the late summer so we can enjoy it.
+I won't be making that mistake again, so have decided to return during the late summer so we can enjoy it.

 5.)
 Cooking/Entertaining in general.
 Love it, miss it like crazy.
 We've not been entertaining here so much as of yet, but I'm hoping that after we get back we can ramp it up a bit.